Virtual assistant

 Expense statements

-Add/modify a general expense invoice for an expense statement
+Add/modify a general invoice for an expense statement

-Edit collected advance payments for an expense statement
+Edit the advance payments collected for an expense statement

-Specifics of heating and hot water production fees
+Special feature of room heating and hot water production fees

 API